 HELSINKI: Finland’s capital is a timeless city with a unique combination of ultra modern design and the impression of old style and timeless story.
-This is the city of Nokia mobile phones, the hottest saunas and coolest bars – the city by the sea with islands.
+This is the city of art and design, the hottest saunas and coolest bars – the city by the sea with islands.
 Don’t be afraid of the language, almost all speak English and the street signs are both in Swedish and Finish.
 You can even put the typical finish melancholy off to the side – the locals start smiling long before the fifth drink of vodka.

 After a long winter Helsinki comes to alive when the temperature rises, stirring up a party spirit between May and September.
-This sunny vibe will play out when the Helsinki Festival take place between August 19-September 4 with music, films and the arts. helsinginjuhlaviikot.fi
+This sunny vibe will play out when the Helsinki Festival take place in August with music, films and the arts. helsinginjuhlaviikot.fi

-Getting around.
 Helsinki lies on Finland’s south coast, by the Gulf and the east arm of the Baltic Sea.
-Water is key to its appeal – with several of the city’s big sights perch on islands just off-shore, notably the 18th-century sea fortress of Suomenlinna.
+Water is key to its appeal – with several of the city’s big sights perch on islands just off-shore.
+Notably the 18th-century sea fortress of Suomenlinna.
 Most boats depart from the pier at Market Square and from here you can take trips to Suomenlinna and the Zoo on Högholmen that have animals from the Arctic tundra to the tropics.
-Helsinki has a well developed transport system – and a red tram running around as a pub on the rails.
+Helsinki has a well developed transport system.
+A red tram running around as a pub on the rails.
 With a single ticket you can hop aboard trams, busses, the metro and even the ferry.
 The city’s airport, Helsinki-Vantaa, is 16km north of the centre.

-Aperitif.
 What a wonderful atelier!
-Take the elevator to the 14th floor, walk up a staircase and you’ll find yourself at the best bar view – at Hotel Torni Sokos – where even the toilet has panoramic views.
+Take the elevator to the 14th floor, walk up a staircase and you’ll find yourself at the best bar view.
+At Hotel Torni Sokos even the toilet has panoramic views.
 Torni’s Ateljee Bar opened in 1951.
 Enjoy a cocktail higher up than anywhere else in Helsinki.
 A fresh breath of sea air adds its twist to the drinks at a bar classic above it all.
 The monthly changing art exhibition in the Ateljee Bar gives a view of Finnish art and the people behind it.

 Café Moscow and Corona Bar are located next to each other in Eerikinkatu.
 Moscow is intimate and decorated in Russian style, and it’s alleged that staffs here are not allowed to laugh.

-Finish specialities.
 The new Finish kitchen is filled with features based on local traditions and inspiration from France to the Far East.
-It’s also worth trying the Russian kitchen with several varieties, such as the old restaurant Troikka in the Tölö area serving classic dishes.
+It’s also worth trying the Russian kitchen with several varieties.
+Such as the old restaurant Troikka in the Tölö area serving classic dishes.

 Hiisi is a place for Finnish food in big portions, serving local and organic food made in traditional way, with a twist of modern Nordic kitchen.

 Havis at Etelaranta 16 is an upmarket fish restaurant that occupies a prime slice of Helsinki’s harbour front.
-The signature dish is a char grilled whitefish for 27 euro.
+The signature dish is a char grilled whitefish.

 Should I select three places for architecture, it must be the art museum Kiasma, the TempleChurch and Finland Hall by architect Alvar Alto, a centre for conventions and concerts.